meleu/my-notes/courses/devops-bootcamp/02-version-control-git.md

 ## 16. Git for DevOps

+Situations where you, as a DevOps Engineer, need git:

 - Infrastructure as Code
 - CI/CD pipeline and Build Automation
     - checkout code, test and build application, etc.